RaphaelEDiener/presentations/on_language_design.md

 The reason is that I've seen many good ways of tacking certain problems, but no language designer has combined the approaches into one cohesive language yet.

-One principle that holds true in many diciplines is that people prefer to do what is easy.
+One principle that holds true in many disciplines is that people prefer to do what is easy.
 The problem is that what is that some languages make it unreasonable difficult, to have the easy solutions also be the simple solutions.